builditdan/politicalgeek/README.md

 9. Your skill is now saved and once you are finished testing you can continue to publish your skill.

 ## Examples
-    User: "Alexa, ask Political Geek for a political fact"
+    User: "Alexa, ask Political Geek for a government fact"
-    Alexa: "Here's your political fact. ..."
+    Alexa: "Here's your government fact. ..."